The OxyContin Thing

 It just didn't add up.

-I came to the project in the fateful year 1996 when I caught up with my college classmate Sean Greenwood in New York City, where I was working in the book publishing industry.
+I came to the project through my college classmate Sean Greenwood in 1996.
+We had both ended up in New York City, where I was working in the book publishing industry, and he was seeking expert medical care.
 Ever since our graduation ten years earlier, Sean had been completely sidelined with an unrelenting headache no one could explain.
-Tagging along Sean’s grueling medical odyssey, I got to know his wife, Siobhan Reynolds, who was fighting to get Sean pain control and advocating for other chronic pain patients.
+Tagging along Sean’s grueling medical odyssey, I got to know his wife, Siobhan Reynolds, who was fighting to get Sean pain control, and advocating for other chronic pain patients.

 Sean would eventually be diagnosed with Ehlers-Danlos syndrome, and I would receive my own EDS diagnosis after illness forced me out of my last in-house publishing position.
 By the time Sean passed away in 2006, I was deep into the medical and legal aspects of chronic pain, helping Siobhan write a book about her work as the founder of Pain Relief Network.
 (The book was never published.)